Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: How we wake up the sleeping experts

 We have seen in Part I that the various EAs perform well on average, consistent with the regret bounds of Section 2 in Part I. But at some point, this strength also becomes a disadvantage.

-In fact, these EAs are built to be good on average by minimizing the cumulative loss and by trying to converge to an oracle, either the best expert or the best fixed convex combination of experts.
+Indeed, these EAs are built to be good on average by minimizing the cumulative loss and by trying to converge to an oracle, either the best expert or the best fixed convex combination of experts.
 Due to this fact and despite being online and adaptive, these aggregations have trouble adapting to rapid changes in the set $E_t$, the set of experts that should be good at iteration $t$.

-We can see in Figure 8 of part I that for all aggregations, the biased experts quickly have weights close to zero and become negligible.
+We can see in Figure 6 of Part I that for all EAs, the biased experts quickly have weights close to zero and become negligible.
 Furthermore, on this figure, all the weights become more and more stable and the aggregations become less reactive.
 By reactive, we mean the ability to have fast and large weight variations.

-The low reactivity of the second-order regret bounds can be partly explained by the excess loss\footnote{We recall the definition from Part I: for expert $i=1,...,N$, the excess loss is $\ell_{i,t}^{exc}= \ell_{t}(\mathbf{\delta}_i) - \sum_{i=1}^N w_{i,t} \ell_{t}(\mathbf{\delta}_i)$} $\ell_t^{exc}$, which tends to stabilize the weights of the aggregation by favoring the experts that are close to the aggregation's prediction.
+The low reactivity of the EAs with second-order regret bounds can be partly explained by the excess loss\footnote{We recall the definition from Part I: for $t \geqslant 1$, expert $i=1,\ldots,N$, the excess loss is $\ell_{i,t}^{exc}= \ell_{t}(\mathbf{\delta}_i) - \sum_{j=1}^N w_{j,t} \ell_{t}(\mathbf{\delta}_j)$} $\ell_t^{exc}$.
+Indeed, the excess loss tends to stabilize the weights of the aggregation by favoring the experts that are close to the aggregation's prediction.
 Furthermore, all the learning rates used in Part I favor the experts with low cumulative losses, preventing previously bad experts from quickly regaining an important weight.

-Hence, all these aggregation strategies rapidly lose the possibility of adding a lot of weight to an expert which was bad in the past but which becomes good for a short period of time, such as the $10\%$ quantile of the PEARP in mid-December in Chamonix, as can be seen in Figure 5 of Part I.
+Hence, all these aggregation strategies rapidly lose the possibility of adding a lot of weight to an expert which was bad in the past but which becomes good for a short period of time, such as the $10\%$ quantile of the PEARP in mid-December in Chamonix, as can be seen in Figure 3 of Part I.